blynkkk/blueprints/Access OpenWrt Router Remotely/README.md

 ## Introduction

-Blynk is mostly used with boards like Arduino or a Raspberry Pi, but why not run it on other devices? ;) I've spent a weekend creating an app for my router.
+Blynk is mostly used with boards like Arduino or a Raspberry Pi, but why not run it on other devices? ;)

+I've spent a weekend creating an app for my router.
 System and network charts, stats, notifications, WiFi control, and more!
-This tutorial also explains some basic ideas behind creating such apps, so you could easily adapt it to work with the **Raspberry Pi** and the like.
+This tutorial explains some basic ideas behind creating such apps, so you could easily adapt it to work with the **Raspberry Pi** and the like.

 ## Components Used in This Project